Asymptotic correlation functions in the $Q$-state Potts model: a universal form for point group $C_{4v}$: EXACT CALCULATION OF CORRELATION LENGTH IN SQUARE-LATTICE ISING MODEL

-with $z_1=\tanh K$, $z_2=\tanh K'$.
-We note that \eref{eq:2.35}-\eref{eq:2.36} is essentially the same as the asymptotic form calculated in section~XII-4 of \cite{McCoy1973} and in section~4 of \cite{Cheng1967}.
-In the case of the isotropic interactions the denominator of the integrand possesses the same form as that in a special case of the lhs of \eref{eq:1.3}.
-It follows that the asymptotic correlation function is represented using differential forms on the algebraic curve \eref{eq:1.3}.
+with $z_1=\tanh K$ and $z_2=\tanh K'$.
+We note that \myEqs{eq:A41} and (\ref{eq:A42}) coincide with the results in \exSec{4} of \myRef{Cheng1967} and \exSec{XII-4} of \myRef{McCoy1973}; see also \myRef{Yamada1984}.
+In the case of the isotropic interactions the denominator of the integrand has the same form as that in a special case of the left-hand side of \myEq{eq:1.3}.
+Therefore, it follows that the structure factor of the asymptotic correlation function possesses the same algebraic property as that of the eight-vertex model.